Research

 Europa is an icy moon of Jupiter that is considered to be one of the most promising places in our Solar System to look for environments suitable to sustain life.
 This is due in large part to the presence of a global subsurface liquid water ocean beneath the moon's icy shell.

-My work at ASU involved mapping surface microfeatures in ArcGIS and conducting statistical analyses of their spatial distribution.
+My work at Arizona State University included mapping surface microfeatures in ArcGIS and conducting statistical analyses of their spatial distribution.
 The goal of this work was to test existing subsurface models, construct 3D maps of Europa's shallow subsurface liquid water, and determine potential landing sites for future missions to Europa's surface.
-In 2019 we published a paper, "Mapping Europa's microfeatures in regional mosaics: New constraints on formation models."
+I am a co-author of the resulting 2019 paper, "Mapping Europa's microfeatures in regional mosaics: New constraints on formation models."